Justin Rose - 2018 British Masters Host Profile

 Bet UK will be covering the 2018 British Masters over at our sports betting blog.
-You can also get the latest golf betting odds for the 2018 British Masters at our online sportsbook, as well as betting odds on all golf events throuhgout the year.
+You can also get the latest golf betting odds for the 2018 British Masters at our online betting, as well as odds on all golf events throuhgout the year.

 If you are betting on the 2018 British Masters, gamble responsibly and remember that when the fun stops, stop.
 All players must be 18+.

 *All odds are correct at the time of writing